awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.md

 + Use the security features of your DB engine to control who can log in to the databases on a DB instance\.
 These features work just as if the database was on your local network\.

 **Note**
 You only have to configure security for your use cases\.
 You don't have to configure security access for processes that Amazon RDS manages\.
-These include creating backups, replicating data between a master and a Read Replica, and other processes\.
+These include creating backups, replicating data between a master and a read replica, and other processes\.

 For more information on managing access to Amazon RDS resources and your databases on a DB instance, see the following topics\.